Charles Kellner, MD

 - ADJUNCT PROFESSOR | Psychiatry

 Interests: Electroconvulsive Therapy (ECT), Treatment-resistant Depression, Mood Disorders, Neuropsychiatry, Brain Stimulation techniques

-Charles H. Kellner, MD is Professor of Psychiatry and Director of the Division of Geriatric Psychiatry at the Mount Sinai School of Medicine and Director of the ECT service at the Mount Sinai Hospital.
+Charles H. Kellner, MD is Professor of Psychiatry at the Mount Sinai School of Medicine.

 Dr. Kellner received his M.D. from Cornell University Medical College.
 He did his internship at Los Angeles County Medical Center and his Psychiatry residency at Cedars-Sinai Medical Center.
 He did a fellowship in Biological Psychiatry at the National Institute of Mental Health in Bethesda, Maryland.
 He was on the faculty of the Medical University of South Carolina in Charleston from 1984-2002, where he directed the ECT service.
 He was Chair of the Department of Psychiatry at New Jersey Medical School from 2002-2008 and director of the ECT service at University Hospital in Newark.